Tag Archives: death

 By | 27 Jun 2017

 I do not know the name of the author of the following article, but from his words, he is both a Vietnam combat veteran and a law enforcement officer.
-Whoever the man is, he makes an excellent point: surrender is not an option and I believe he presents a solid case for that position.
+Whoever the man is, he makes an excellent point: surrender is not an option and I believe he presents a solid case for his position.
 These principles not only… Read More »

 Divine Prosperity: Heresy or What? #1: